 Peer Outreach Program

-The Peer Outreach Program responds to the needs of families in under-served and hard-to-reach communities.
+The Peer Outreach Program responds to the needs of families in under-served and hard-to-reach communities in Toronto.
 Access Alliance recruits women from high-need communities who participate in a multi-year Peer Outreach Worker Training Program as paid employees.
 The women learn skills, reach out to immigrant and refugee families, and link families to services.

 Peer Outreach Workers support families in a variety of ways including: